monkeyx/pbw/README.md

 * Backbone assets and directory layout in your app/assets/javascript directory
 * Configuration file for mongoid in config directory
 * Mount route for the pbw engine at "/pbw"
+* Home controller and index.erb containing javascript to initialize the Backbone router
 * Devise view templates in app/views/devise
 * User::Lifecycle class for hooking in behaviour around users